-The following symbols are used in this manual to emphasize certain details for the user.
+The terms Note, Caution, and Warning are used in this manual with the following symbols to emphasize certain details for the user.

-Note: Provides useful information regarding a procedure or operating technique.
+Note: provides useful information regarding a procedure or operating technique when using Haemonetics material.

-Attention: Advises the user against initiating an action or creating a situation that could result in damage to equipment or impair the quality of the blood products; personal injury is unlikely.
+Attention: advises the user against initiating an action or creating a situation which could result in damage to equipment or impair the quality of the blood products; personal injury is unlikely.

-Alert: Advises the user against initiating an action or creating a situation that could result in serious personal injury to the patient or user.
+Alert: advises the user against initiating an action or creating a situation which could result in serious personal injury to the patient or user.